 On balance, I found this an intelligent and pleasing book.
 I hesitate to limit it by genre.
 Yes, it’s ostensibly the second in a fantasy trilogy, but Sanderson’s willingness to explore the ideas and relationships gives an added depth and resonance to the otherwise simple story of daring-do.
 For once, I swept through a long book and immediately picked up the concluding volume, The Hero of Ages, to see how it all turned out.
 Five hundred and seventy two pages later, I had the answer.

-For a review of the sequel, The Hero of Ages, and a YA novel set in a different universe, see Alcatraz Versus The Scrivener’s Bones.
+For a review of the sequel, The Hero of Ages, and two YA novels set in different universes, see Alcatraz Versus The Scrivener’s Bones and The Rithmatist.
 There’s also a stand-alone novel called Warbreaker and a novella The Emperor’s Soul.

 There often comes a point during a session organised in a holiday camp or on a cruise liner when the poor sucker charged with the task of keeping the group entertained picks up the microphone and asks, “Are we having fun yet?”
 There can be levels of desperation about this question.
 Sometimes, it can sound like a threat.
 This scene arises out of the expectation that “one size fits all”.
 No matter what the race, gender, religion or social class of those in the group, an organised form of entertainment will keep everyone happy.
 This is, of course, a hopeless myth put about by those who market camps and cruises.
 They must convince a sceptical public that all customers will have fun if they part with their money and come along.